General disclosures

 The Education Service Providers (Full Fee Overseas Students) Registration Regulations 1992 (WA) prescribes fees for registration and re‑registration of international education service providers in Western Australia.

-Fees and charges associated with teacher registration were governed by the Teacher Registration (General) Regulations 2012 (WA) and the Teacher Registration (Accreditation of Initial Teacher Education Programmes) Regulations 2012 (WA).
-For its Schedule of Fees refer to the Teacher Registration Board of Western Australia’s website.
+Fees and charges associated with teacher registration were governed by the Teacher Registration (General) Regulations 2012 (WA) and for initial teacher education programs by the Teacher Registration (Accreditation of Initial Teacher Education Programmes) Regulations 2012 (WA).
+For its Schedule of Fees refer to the Teacher Registration Board of Western Australia website.

 The School Curriculum and Standards Authority charged for its regulatory functions relevant to certification, assessment and examinations as prescribed by the School Curriculum and Standards Authority Regulations 2005 (WA).